ashkanmy/Remote-Sensing/README.md

 + Optical Green Vegetation Index (OGVI) : provides information about the density and vigor of green vegetation and has no unit measure.
 + Ozone Total Column Index (OTCI) : Measures the total ozone content in the atmospheric column with a measure of Dobson Units (DU), where
   1 DU = 0.01 (mm) of ozone at standard temperature and pressure.
-+ RC681 : The top-of-atmosphere (TOA) reflectance that has been corrected for Rayleigh scattering, more precisely the molecular scattering caused by gases in the atmosphere
++ RC681 : are both Rayleigh-corrected reflectance values, but they correspond to different wavelengths and serve different purposes based on their spectral characteristics.
+None of them has a unit measure.

 ### Level-1 product